hannahmao95/Hannah-Mao/challenge/README.md

 File
-0_input_file_name is created based on:
+0_input_file_name is created based on:<br />
-There are 4 orders for Intelligent Copper Knife products that total 12 items.
+There are 4 orders for Intelligent Copper Knife products that total 12 items.<br />
-There is 1 order for Small Granite Shoes totaling 4 items.
+There is 1 order for Small Granite Shoes totaling 4 items.<br />

 There are 5 total orders, so the average per order is 12/5=2.4 for Intelligent Copper Knife, and 4/5=0.8 for Small Granite Shoes.